-The wait times for the ATF Form 1 vary depending on ATF’s backlog.
-But the ATF wait times are generally a few months.
-The good news is that approval times are almost always faster than an ATF Form 4.
+The good news is that approval times for a Form 1 are almost always faster than an ATF Form 4.
 This means that between the two NFA applications, it is faster to make your own SBR on a Form 1 than it is to buy an SBR on a Form 4.

 I hope this helps you understand more about the ATF Form 1, and the ATF Form 1 wait time – if you have any questions, don’t hesitate to reach out and ask!